Shapley-based Data Valuation for LLM Alignment via Sequential Preference Optimization: Preliminary

 with $\beta > 0$ the KL regularization parameter.
 This optimization problem admits an analytical solution, giving the form of the optimal aligned policy.
 For each prompt $x \in \mathcal{X}$, the optimal distribution over responses $y \in \mathcal{Y}$ is

 Given its intractable normalization, this policy is approximated using policy learning algorithms such as REINFORCE \cite{REINFORCE_LLM} and PPO \cite{ouyang2022}, to name a few.
-Direct Preference Optimization (DPO) \cite{rafailov2023} exploits the structure of the optimal policy to bypass the explicit reward modeling and RL steps, treating the LLM itself as the object of optimization.
-Plugging \eqref{eq:optimal_policy} into the Bradley-Terry likelihood of \eqref{eq:reward_model} leads to an equivalent preference-learning objective directly over $\pi$:

-Thus, under the KL-regularized expected-reward framework, DPO targets the same family of optimal policies as RLHF on $\mathcal{D}_\ell$, but does so implicitly through a single maximum-likelihood stage without training an explicit reward model.
-In the following, without any loss of generality, we use DPO as our alignment algorithm due to its ease of implementation and practicality.
+Direct Alignment Algorithms (DAAs) \cite{rafailov2024} such as DPO or IPO, avoid the explicit reward-modeling and reinforcement-learning stages by optimizing the policy directly from preference data.
+Following the unifying formulation of DAAs, let $D_\ell=\{(x_i,y_i^+,y_i^-)\}_{i=1}^{n_\ell}$ be a preference dataset and let $\pi_{0}$ be a reference policy.
+A DAA optimizes an objective of the form